Pegasus32 R4 - Upgrade Hard Drives

 A few notes.

-1. Auto rebuilds will only start if you hot-plug an unconfigured drive.
+1. Auto rebuilds will only start if you hot-plug an unconfigured drive or if you have a hot spare.

 2. Most new drives arrive as passthru drives, you will have to use the Promise Utility to remove the Passthru state before a rebuild can be started.